Skip to content

 • Growing businesses that need working capital to fulfil new contracts

-• Businesses that bank has declined — the debtor book, not the business’s credit, is the security
+• Businesses that a bank has declined, since the debtor book, not the business’s credit, is the security.
+If this applies to you, see our guide on funding options after a bank rejection

 What invoice finance does not suit

-• Businesses without outstanding B2B invoices (retailers, hospitality, consumer services)
+• Businesses without outstanding B2B invoices (retailers, hospitality, consumer services).
+Revenue-based finance may be a better fit for these businesses.

-• Businesses whose customers are consumers (B2C) — most invoice finance requires commercial debtors
+• Businesses whose customers are consumers (B2C), as most invoice finance requires commercial debtors

-• Businesses with very small average invoice values — administration costs make it uneconomical
+• Businesses with very small average invoice values, where administration costs make it uneconomical

 How to compare invoice finance providers